Saddle-backed Rodrigues giant tortoise

 The saddle-backed Rodrigues giant tortoise (Cylindraspis vosmaeri) is an extinct species of giant tortoise in the family Testudinidae.
 The species was endemic to Rodrigues.
 Human exploitation caused the extinction of this species around 1800.

 Etymology

 The specific name, vosmaeri, is in honor of Dutch naturalist Arnout Vosmaer (1720–1799).

-Taxonomy
+Taxenomy

 Both Cylindraspis vosmaeri and its smaller domed relative, Cylindraspis peltastes, were descended from an ancestral species on Mauritius (an ancestor of Cylindraspis inepta), which colonised Rodrigues by sea many millions of years ago, and then gradually differentiated into the two Rodrigues species.

 Description

 The saddle-backed Rodrigues giant tortoise was an exceptionally tall species of giant tortoise, with a long, raised neck and an upturned carapace, which gave it a giraffe-like body shape almost similar to that of a sauropod dinosaur.

 It lived by browsing the taller vegetation, while its much smaller relative, the domed Rodrigues giant tortoise, grazed on low vegetation such as fallen leaves and grasses.

 The saddle-backed Rodrigues giant tortoise was described by early colonists as a docile, gentle browser, with a tendency to gather in large herds, especially in the evening.
 An early Huguenot settler, in 1707, described the unusual group behaviour of these animals: